Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - Th3Angel0ffic3       (1 icon)
 - fiegael              (2 icons, 2 of those being collabs)
 - LonelyChicken         + 1 collab

+## Other credits
+- In-game credits social media logo icons by Bugpesto and Luar77.
+- Title and credits font by Exetric.
+The rest of the assets that aren't from the base game were made/edited by Luar77.

 ## Icon Credits and Notes
 cube 0: